 One of the bright spots of Onepager is that their themes are completely responsive.
 Very few website builders offer this, but Onepager nails it.
 This means that your website has the same content and style on mobile devices as it does on desktop:

 I think the reason there are only 16 themes, is that Onepager is hoping users will apply their own styles to the website.
 I found this to be in inconsistent with other parts of Onepager.
 Onepager is all about making smart defaults and constraints on what you can add to your website—and yet it leaves design choices up to the user.

 Luckily, the simple style settings make it easy to make a custom theme in Onepager.
 A page theme is made up of the background and the fonts.
 You can customize them until you have something that fits your brand.

-Customizing themes is very simple, but again: it’s quite basic.
-For example, text size is changed using a slider that does not indicate the size of the text in pixels (from example: you don’t know if you are using 12px or 16px fonts).
+Customizing themes is very simple, but again, it’s quite basic.
+Text size is changed using a slider that does not indicate the size of the text in pixels (from example: you don’t know if you are using 12px or 16px fonts).
 This leaves you unhelpfully having to eyeball font-sizes.

 Onepager takes a hard stance against cluttered small business websites by forcing constraints on the user.
 I applaud their backbone in doing this.
-But unfortunately oftentimes Onepager is too simple, and becomes basic.
+But unfortunately oftentimes Onepager is too simple, to the point of being basic.